Vegan cheese: Nutrition

 The nutritional value of vegan cheese varies.

 Most vegan cheese contains no cholesterol and less saturated fat than dairy cheese.
 Most vegan cheese is low in calcium, though the Go Veggie brand has similar calcium content to dairy cheese.
 Vegan cheese is generally not a good source of protein compared to dairy cheese.

 A 1998 study comparing cheddar cheese to one type of vegan cheese found that the vegan cheese had lower calories, fat, and protein, though protein content of dairy cheese varies by type.
-The vegan cheese had higher riboflavin and vitamin B12, making it an acceptable replacement for cheddar cheese in terms of those nutrients.
+The vegan cheese had higher riboflavin and vitamin B_{12}, making it an acceptable replacement for cheddar cheese in terms of those nutrients.
 On the other hand, the vegan cheese did not provide vitamin A or vitamin D, in contrast to cheddar cheese.
 The vegan cheese was found to be a useful source of calcium, but not as good a source as cheddar cheese.

-Some vegan cheeses may be fortified to provide vitamin B12, while other vegan cheeses are not.
+Some vegan cheeses may be fortified to provide vitamin B_{12}, while other vegan cheeses are not.